frankzhao/SubmissionApp2/Library/README.md

-Dependencies for Haskell compilation go here
+Dependencies for compilation modules can be included here in the corresponding directories.